ChasarooniZ/pf2e-runesmith-assistant/README.md

 Some automation for the Runesmith.
 NOTE THIS IS VERY POC, Use at your own peril.
 Designed so my runesmith interested players can do a bit less work.
 Will most likely be supplanted by the system when the real runesmith is released

+This does handle the basic cases of Etching, Invoking, and Scribing runes.
+This can be done via using the actions, a macro included, or via the character sheet action tab with new sections that are added.
+It also has some specific handling for specific cases below.

 ## Table of Contents

 - [PF2e Runesmith Assistant](#pf2e-runesmith-assistant)